nruizneiman/url-shortener/README.md

 - Save information such IP, Host and OS from each visitor
 - MVC Implementation
 - Identity: Manage Accounts, Social authentication, profiles, Roles, Save Shortened URLs by each account

+# Contributing
+If you've ever wanted to contribute to open source, and a great cause, now is your chance!

+See the [contributing docs](https://github.com/NICORUIZ06/url-shortener/blob/master/CONTRIBUTING.md) for more information

 # Source
 - [Create .Net Core Web API by Bugra Sitemkar](https://blog.usejournal.com/creating-a-url-shortener-service-from-scratch-with-net-core-e8ebacad12c1)